ethyca/fides/docs/fidesops/docs/guides/query_execution.md

           - name: address_id
 ```

-Typically we'll trigger a retrieval with one or at most a few pieces of user provided data, say, an email and a user_id.
-What we'll need to do is
+We trigger a retrieval with identity data, such as an email address or user ID, that's provided by the user.
+What we do is...

-1. Identify which collections have data we can search with using a piece of provided user data
+1. Identify the collections that contain the identity data that the user provided.
-2. Find those related records
+2. Find all related records.
-3. Use that data to find any connected data
+3. Use the data to find all connected data.
 4. Continue until we've found all related data.

 For the first step, we use the concept of an `identity`.
-In the Fidesops dataset specification, you may notice that any field may be marked with an `identity` notation:
+In the Fidesops Dataset specification, any field may be marked with an `identity` notation:

 ``` yaml
 collection:
   - name: foo